 - Assign the resources

 - Monitor and control the schedule

 What is the Difference Between Project Plan and Project Schedule?

 - A project plan is an extensive document that includes project risks, budget, organization, scope, goals, objectives, and also project schedule.
 On the other hand, project schedules involve forecasted dates and sequences of the project activities.

 - A plan focuses on the entire deliverables and processes.
 On the other hand, project schedules focus on the project activities, start and finish dates, and dependencies.

 - A project schedule alerts the project team about the critical path and potential delays.

 - Project schedules are live documents that should be updated and reported regularly.

-In project management, both Project Plans and Project Schedules are critical concepts for a project’s success.
-Project Plans are comprehensive documents which also include the Project Schedules.
-However a Project Schedule is a graphic presentations of the project activities and activity details.
-Understanding each concept and having knowledge about their use will help the project managers to manage their projects effectively.
+In project management, both Project Plans and Project Schedules are critical documents for a project’s success.
+Project Plans are comprehensive documents that also include Project Schedules.
+It guides project execution and control.